I hear this a lot: “What comes around goes around.”

 There are countries that seem unable to ever evolve out of a cycle of constant war.
 The karma of an entire country is a habit of the people who hover in that country.
 In an age when we only value materialism, it is and will be the karma of our age to be ruled by materialism.
 And so on.

-So, you see, karma is neither “god’s plan” not divine retribution, which is really what you’re saying when you’re saying “What comes around goes around.”
-You’re saying, “Sooner or later you’re gonna get yours.”
-You’re saying, “You have it coming.”
+So, you see, karma is neither “god’s plan” not divine retribution, which is really what you’re saying when you’re saying “what comes around goes around.”
+You’re saying, “sooner or later you’re gonna get yours.”
+You’re saying, “you have it coming.”
 And when you’re saying “my karma is sickness” you’re not saying that you deserve sickness: you’re saying that sickness has become your cycle.

-For example, f in one life you were so careless about life that you engaged in and encouraged in others to engage in cruelty to animals, sooner or later, when you eventually reincarnate as an animal, (because it’s inevitable, because time is infinite, because all that can possibly happen will eventually happen) you’re going to be on the receiving end of that cruelty that you proposed, initiated or contributed to way back in that other life.
-(But time isn’t linear, so you may end up being a baby who dies of poisoned water in one life time and be born as a Senator who passes a bill to allow the poison to seep in the water in the next).
+For example, if in one life you were so careless about life that you engaged in and encouraged in others to engage in cruelty to animals, sooner or later, when you eventually reincarnate as an animal, (because it’s inevitable, because time is infinite, because all that can possibly happen will eventually happen) you’re going to be on the receiving end of that cruelty that you proposed, initiated or contributed to way back in that other life.
+(But time isn’t linear so you may end up being a baby who dies of poisoned water in one lifetime and be born as a Senator who passes a bill to allow the poison to seep in the water in the next).

 There is no enthroned entity who determines your karma: it is you.
 Karma is a Vedic concept which predates Buddhism by hundreds, maybe thousands of years.
 There are plenty of divinities in Vedic philosophies, but ultimately reality is a natural law.
 The Brahman (not to be confused with Brahma, a divinity) is more akin to the cosmic soup or unified field of quantum theory than it is to any Judeo-Christian concept of omnipotent divinity.
 Vedic philosophy is about the natural order of an infinite cosmos which possesses infinite creative possibilities within it.

 I suspect that the reason why so many of us yogis and Buddhists and what-nots mistake karma for divine decree or retribution is because most of what we know about karma comes to us from English translations of Sanskrit texts that are replete with terms that have no literal translation in our language.
-Moreover, I think it’s nearly impossible to separate language from culture, and ultimately even the most open-minded and well-meaning translator is bound to filter these Eastern concepts through the lens of Western thought, which is invariable influenced by Judeo-Christian thought.
+Moreover, I think it’s nearly impossible to separate language from culture, and ultimately even the most open-minded and well-meaning translator is bound to filter these Eastern concepts through the lens of Western thought, which is invariably influenced by Judeo-Christian thought.

-Karma, if it were translated properly, would probably have a really long and awkward translation like, “it is in the natural order of the universe that such thoughts, words, and actions as should arise and manifest will have natural consequences, which may be long term or short term, but that will invariably reverberate through time and space and manifest in realities that are direct consequences to those thoughts, words and actions, and thus create a self-perpetuating cycle.”
+Karma, if it were translated properly, would probably have a really long and awkward translation like, “it is in the natural order of the universe that such thoughts, words, and actions as should arise and manifest will have natural consequences, which may be long term or short term, but that will invariably reverberate through time and space and manifest in realities that are direct consequences to those thoughts, words, and actions, and thus create a self-perpetuating cycle.”

 It’s much easier to say Karma.
 It’s such an elegant term.